Follow-Up OS resource • Proposal follow-up template

 Why proposal follow-up usually fails

-Most proposal follow-up fails because the business either waits too long, follows up too emotionally, or sends vague messages that do not move the decision forward.
-A proposal is not a yes or a no. It is a decision in progress.
+Most proposal follow-up fails because the business either waits too long, follows up emotionally, or sends vague messages that do not move the decision forward.

 The clean proposal follow-up cadence